grinnell-cs/csc151-dh/_eboards/eboard02-1.md

 Lab 2: Learning Scheme
 ----------------------

-* You'll most of the second lab collaboratively.
+* You'll do most of the second lab collaboratively.
 * However, setup needs to be individual, so each of you will do the first lab individually, first one person and then the other.
 * We'll be around to help.
 At least I think we will.
 Sam is panicking about various things right now.
-* If the lab runs long, don't worry; we'll come back to it next class.
+* If you finish early, start the readings for the next class.
+* If you didn't finish, that's okay.  chat me on Teams to let me know.

 Debrief, if time
 ----------------

+_Nope, there wasn't time._

-* The origin of the short and long versions.
-My colleagues who first taught the course wrote the long versions (or at least the original versions of the long versions).
+**The origin of the short and long versions.**  My colleagues who first taught the course wrote the long versions (or at least the original versions of the long versions).
 When I started teaching, I decided you might do better with short instructions.
 But it's a nice example of different ways of thinking about writing algorithms/instructions.

+I see that many of you have three screens (our main screen plus two laptops).
+Please do your work on the MathLAN workstation and just use your laptop for bringing up the lab/reference materials.

+* If I see you running DrRacket on your laptop, I may attempt to defenestrate aforementioned laptop.